 Let’s start with the most important thing, the fees!

-This is where it might get pretty difficult to compare, as they’re both commission-free!
+This is where it might get pretty difficult to compare, as they’re both low cost.
 And there’s not many other fees for either platform.
 But that’s a nice problem to have, cheap trading!

 There’s also no fees to set up your account with either of them, and there’s no fees to hold investments (which is common with stock brokers, such as Hargreaves Lansdown, and AJ Bell, who charge a percentage of your total investments).